-6b A lion can symbolize both Satan (1 Peter 5:8) and Christ (as the Lion of the Tribe of Judah, Revelation 5:5).
+6b A lion can symbolize both Satan (1 Peter 5:8 "Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour:") and Christ (as the Lion of the Tribe of Judah, Revelation 5:5).
 This is obviously referring to Satan as the Devourer as he comes into the land of Israel through the person of his son, the Antichrist.
 We shouldn't have much trouble identifying this lion, but we do notice that the lion can refer to Christ or Antichrist, depending on the context.
 Discernment is required to discern which lion we are talking about since the work of Satan can resemble the work of Christ at times.
 This shouldn't surprise us as the realm of Satan's work is also religious.

-1:7 He hath laid my^a vine waste, and barked my^a fig tree: he hath made it clean bare, and cast it away; the branches thereof are made white.^b
+1:7 He hath laid my^a vine waste, and barked my^a fig tree: he hath made it clean bare, and cast it away; the branches thereof are made white.^b against the apple of His eye.

-6,7a God calls Israel "my land" and the nation "my vine" and "my fig tree".
-Despite all the sins and apostasies of the nation, Israel is still God's people and always will be.
-He may send Nechuchadnezzar or the Assyrians or the Antichrist against the land in His wrath and in His judgment but once they have fulfilled their purpose, God will severely judge them for coming against the apple of His eye.
 The land does not belong to the United Nations or the Palestinian Authority.
 It belongs to God, and He will give it to whom He will, and He give it to the Jews and that is that.
 No man or government will be able to overturn that divine decree.

+6,7a God calls Israel "my land" and the nation "my vine" and "my fig tree".
+Despite all the sins and apostasies of the nation, Israel is still God's people and always will be.
+He may send Nechuchadnezzar or the Assyrians or the Antichrist against the land in His wrath and in His judgment but once they have fulfilled their purpose, God will severely judge them for coming